Working with Audio in the Timeline

 Warp algorithms

-Warp algorithms are applied when you stretch or compress Tempo-based clips by adjusting session tempo, and when you pitch shift audio using the clip pitch controls.
+Warp algorithms are applied when you stretch or compress clips in Sync Clips to Tempo mode by adjusting session tempo, and when you pitch shift audio using the clip pitch controls.
 Warp algorithms also affect how LUNA plays back warp trimmed audio, and how audio plays when you make inter-clip adjustments using warp markers.
 Warp algorithms are applied non-destructively during playback.

 You can audition different warp algorithms by changing the warp algorithm while playing back warped or pitch-shifted material.